grig-d/transform-number-into-string/README.md

-# Transform Your number into ordinal words
+# Transform Your integer number into ordinal string